October 4, 2019

 AWA writes the Vice President of Weyerhaeuser (Weyco) to contest massive clearcuts in the region of Caw Ridge-Copton Ridge Kakwa River (massive cut blocks planned for Daniel Creek basin between Copton Ridge and Kakwa River).
 AWA argues that the activity threatens the endangered mountain caribou and other public resources, and asks that Weyco seize clearcutting in the area immediately.
 Additionally, Weyco should adopt a policy of maximum road density, andUndertake a full cumulative impact assessment of all impacts already in region

-The Alberta Environmental Appeal Board (AEAB) concludes that the representative of the Grande Prairie Trappers’ Association has proven he is directly affected by the AEP approvals he is appealing, i.e. approvals allowing SRCL to extend existing surface mine (B2) and approval for wastewater discharge from mine.
-The Board will proceed with preliminary meeting on whether they should consider his appeal in light of previous EUB proceedings Aug: SRCL is put under creditor protection for 90 days to tackle SRCL’s $75 million dollar long term debt and their $15 million short term debts.
+In October, the Alberta Environmental Appeal Board (AEAB) concludes that the representative of the Grande Prairie Trappers’ Association has proven he is directly affected by the AEP approvals he is appealing, i.e. approvals allowing SRCL to extend existing surface mine (B2) and approval for wastewater discharge from mine.
+The Board will proceed with preliminary meeting on whether they should consider his appeal in light of previous EUB proceedings in August: SRCL is put under creditor protection for 90 days to tackle SRCL’s $75 million dollar long term debt and their $15 million short term debts.
 SRCL begins seeking a partner to assuming half the company’s debt in exchange for receiving the majority of ownership in the company.

 AWA is calling for public hearings aimed at preserving the area against future commercial development.